johnyenter-briars/blog-frontend/source/projects/index.md

 ### Automata Tutor Updates

-Automata Tutor is this weird obtuse software developered by some phd researchers in Germany.
+Automata Tutor is this weird obtuse software developered by some phd researchers in Germany for constructing and distributing Automata theory problems to students.
-For a summer research project in 2020, my professor had me make updates to the software to talor it for his needs.
+For a summer research project in 2020, I worked with my professor to update it's functionality and UI.

 [Source Code](https://github.com/johnyenter-briars/AutomataTutorUpdates)